 - Basic array questions

-- Simple Object-Oriented Programming design
+- Simple OOP design patterns

 Practice on LeetCode at the Easy level — that is sufficient for most SDET roles.
+See our SDET Interview Questions guide for real answers that work.

 Tools Every SDET Must Know in 2026